Skip to main content

 • A graduate certificate in a related discipline.

-• A bachelor's degree (or higher award) in any discipline and have two years of relevant work experience*.
+• A bachelor's degree (or higher award) in any discipline and two years of relevant work experience*.

 Relevant managerial experience and evidence of academic capability will be determined by the Faculty PVC (or delegate) with reference to faculty-determined guiding principles.
 Applicants will be required to submit a curriculum vitae (CV) with their application.